Etsy Offsite Ads Explained: The Program You Can't Always Opt Out Of

 | $10,000 and above | 12% | No — participation is mandatory |

-This is the critical detail most new sellers miss: once you cross $10,000 in a 12-month period, you are permanently opted into Offsite Ads.
+Many new sellers miss the threshold rule: once you cross $10,000 in a 12-month period, Etsy permanently opts you into Offsite Ads.
 Etsy considers your shop "established" and requires participation.
 The only way to stop paying these fees is to close your shop.

 What the Fee Applies To